Understanding Health Savings

 PART 1: The HSA-Eligible Medical Plans for 2026

-New for 2026: All Bronze plans purchased through the Marketplace will be eligible for you to open and contribute to an Health Savings account in 2026 (not 2025)
+New for 2026: All Bronze plans purchased through the Marketplace will be eligible for you to open and contribute to an Health Savings account in 2026!

-Click on the web page below to preview the plans and get a quote:
+Prior to 2026 you would need to purchase a High Deductible Health Plan (HDHP) also called and HSA-Eligible plan.
+Click on the link below to preview the plans and get a quote:

 Part 2: The HSA Savings Account opened at a bank

 I have my own HSA account at Key Bank.
-They offer no fees if you have an account with them.
-Open a free checking account, and get your HSA account at no cost to you.
-Advantis Credit Union offers HSA accounts, as does the online bank www.hsabank.com You can learn the annual contribution limit from the link below:
+Advantis Credit Union also offers HSA accounts, as does the online bank www.hsabank.com

 Click here to view IRS contribution guidelines at www.hsabank.com

 For 2026 the HSA Limits are increasing to $4400 for self-only coverage and $8750 for family coverage (more than 1 person enrolled) Those 55 and older can contribute an additional $1000 as a catch-up contribution.
-If you and your spouse contibute the $100 catch-up contributions, they must be in separate HSA accounts.
+If you and your spouse contribute the $1000 catch-up contributions, they must be in separate HSA accounts.
 I always recommend couples have separate HSA accounts.

 PRACTICAL: SO HOW DO I USE AN HSA ACCOUNT?